jonathanstull/roman-numerals/README.md

 **Tests**

 Describe: romanConversion = ();
-  Test: "It can recognize a number"
+  Test: "It can return a number"
   Code:
   const number = 1;
   romanConversion(number);
   Expected Output: 1

+  Test: "It can turn a number into a letter"
+  Code:
+  const number = 1;
+  romanConversion(number);
+  Expected Output: I

 ## MIT License